telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * `avg`: `25.6` (existing but touched by the request)
 * `accuracy`: `98.7` (metadata added by the request)

-The rationale behind the "stikyness" of metadata in this default behaviour is described in more detail in [this issue at Orion repository](https://github.com/telefonicaid/fiware-orion/issues/4033)
+The rationale behind the "stickiness" of metadata in this default behaviour is described in more detail in [this issue at Orion repository](https://github.com/telefonicaid/fiware-orion/issues/4033)

 At the moment, Orion doesn't allow to delete individual metadata elements once introduced.